ericyewang/ericyewang.github.io/_posts/2015-07-18-matrix-operation-tricks-in-r.md

 title: Matrix Operation Tricks in R
 ---

 I wanna share some **R** tricks on matrix operations.
 Carelessness in matrix manipulation might very likely result in the "<font color="red">non-conformable arguments</font>" error.
-However, you are still very lucky if your **R** program is terminated and generates a error message.
-At least you can locate the bug and with enough amount of time you should be able to fix it.
+However, you are still very lucky if your **R** program is terminated and generates an error message, meaning that you can locate the bug and fix it.
 I will share with you some **R "trapps"**.
 These **"trapps"** might remain invisible even to the experienced **R** users.
 Worse is, they will not generate any errors hence are extremely hard to be targeted during debugging.
-I have encountered such **"trapps"** several times and it took me forever long to figure out what is wrong. i hope the tricks I am sharing with you can help avoid such **"trapps"**.
-Let's start with an simlified example.
+I have encountered such **"trapps"** several times and it took me forever long to figure out what is wrong.
+I hope the tricks I am sharing with you can help avoid such **"trapps"**.
+But before that, let's first understand these **"trapps"** by the following simple example.

 ### Can you find the trap?

 In this example, $$\boldsymbol{X}\in\Re^{n\times p}$$ is a design matrix for 5 units with 3 covariates.
-These 5 units fall into 3 groups and the algorithm tends to calculate $$\boldsymbol{X}^{T}\boldsymbol{X}$$ for each group.
+These 5 units fall into 3 groups.
+The algorithm tends to calculate $$\boldsymbol{X}^{T}\boldsymbol{X}$$ for each group.

 {% highlight js linenos %}
 set.seed(1000)